-3. Linking to HCUP Inpatient Databases
+4. Linking to HCUP Inpatient Databases

-The Hospital Market Structure File includes variables that indicate whether a hospital is available in the HCUP NIS, KID, or Central Distributor SID.
-These variables aid in linking the file to the HCUP inpatient databases.
+The HMS File includes flags that indicate whether a hospital is available in the HCUP NIS, KID, or Central Distributor SID.
+These data elements aid in linking the file to the HCUP inpatient databases.

-Except for ME, each of the 29 states in the Hospital Market Structure File participated in the 2003 NIS and 2003 KID and a sample of their hospitals is included in each of these HCUP databases.
-Twenty states participated in the 2003 Central Distributor SID and 18 states agreed to release the market structure measures with their data.
-The complete enumeration of hospitals from each of the 18 states is included in the HCUP Hospital
+NIS and KID: Thirty-five of the 36 states in the Hospital Market Structure File participated in the 2006 NIS and KID and a sample of their hospitals is included in each of these HCUP nationwide databases.